mwsu-csmp/it-policy/lab_security_policy.md

 ### Compliance Measurement
 The Infosec team will verify compliance to this policy through various methods, including but not limited to, periodic walk-thrus, video monitoring, business tool reports, internal and external audits, and feedback to the policy owner.
 ### Exceptions
-Any exception to the policy must be approved by the Infosec Team in advance.
+Any exception to the policy must be approved by the *CSMP Faculty and Staff* in advance.
 ### Non-Compliance
 *__Failure to observe lab policies and directions from CSMP staff regarding proper lab use may result in restriction or revocation of computer access, or in termination, academic probation, or prosecution under federal or state law__*